-Geostationary satellites clearly provide superior temporal sampling of OLR and data from multiple satellites can be combined to yield near-global coverage [Yang and Slingo, 2001; Tian et al., 2004].
+- [3] Geostationary satellites clearly provide superior temporal sampling of OLR and data from multiple satellites can be combined to yield near-global coverage [Yang and Slingo, 2001; Tian et al., 2004].
 Even a limited data record from a single geostationary satellite can be used to study short-term variations over specific areas: for example, Slingo et al. [2004] analysed only 3 months of narrow-band radiances from Meteosat-7.
-This was made possible by the improved time resolution of 30 minutes compared with the 3 hourly data used by Yang and Slingo [2001].

-The new Geostationary Earth Radiation Budget (GERB) instrument on the Meteosat-8 satellite provides the first broad-band radiation budget measurements from geostationary orbit [Harries et al., 2005].
+This was made possible by the improved time resolution of 30 minutes compared with the 3 hourly data used by Yang and Slingo [2001]. - [4] The new Geostationary Earth Radiation Budget (GERB) instrument on the Meteosat-8 satellite provides the first broad-band radiation budget measurements from geostationary orbit [Harries et al., 2005].
+The satellite is positioned at 0° latitude, 3.5°W longitude, enabling analysis of the radiation budget over Africa and surrounding regions.
 The unprecedented temporal resolution of approximately 17 minutes enables a higher resolution investigation of the diurnal cycle of the OLR than has previously been possible.
 In this study, we analyse GERB data for July 2006.
 Following Smith and Rutan [2003], Principal Component (PC) analysis is used to investigate the diurnal cycle and the strengths and weaknesses of this approach are demonstrated.
 In general, it is seen that the first PC represents the land surface temperature response to the solar heating and the second PC represents the cloud response.
 The majority of the diurnal variations in the data can be described with just these first two PCs.
 The significance of topography for affecting the development of convective cloud is also evident.
 In some regions, however, there exists a more complex interaction between the radiative processes and moist dynamics, so this simple picture breaks down.